In 2019, the UK agreed a ground-breaking target of net zero carbon emissions by 2050.

 What is carbon offsetting?

-Carbon offsetting allows individuals and companies to reduce carbon emissions by buying credits in carbon reduction projects.
+Carbon offsetting means individuals and companies can reduce carbon emissions by buying credits in carbon reduction projects

 Renewables, such as solar PV and wind turbines